+Cost: 20 Attack: 4 Defense: 4 Move: 2

+Unit Characteristics

 Two Hits to Destroy: Attacking and defending battleships require 2 hits to destroy.
-If a battleship is hit once, even by a submarine's Surprise Strike, turn it on its side to mark its damaged status.
+If a battleship is hit once, even by a submarine's Surprise Strike attack, turn it on its side to mark its damaged status.
 In the case of a defending battleship, do not move it behind the casualty strip unless it takes a second hit in the same combat.
 If a battleship survives a combat having taken one hit, return it upright to the game board.

 Offshore Bombardment: Your battleships and cruisers can conduct offshore bombardment during an amphibious assault.
-These battleships and cruisers must be in the same sea zone as the offloading transport in order to conduct this bombardment.
-Each battleship and cruiser fires against enemy units in the territory being attacked prior to land combat.
+These battleships and cruisers must be in the same sea zone as the offloading transport before they can conduct this bombardment.
+Each battleship and cruiser fires against enemy land units in the territory being attacked prior to land combat.
 Battleships and cruisers cannot conduct offshore bombardment if they were involved in a sea combat prior to the amphibious assault and cannot conduct more than one bombardment per turn.
 The number of battleships and cruisers that can bombard during an amphibious assault is limited to one ship per land unit being offloaded from the transports in that coastal territory.
 During bombardment, battleships hit on a die roll of "4" or less.

+Aircraft Carriers